 - The patient is recommended to arthroscopic labral or other clean up and repair surgeries

 - Doctors are using hip arthroscopy in increasing numbers

 - The surgery that promised repair, stability, and relief of pain, itself caused instability and more pain.
 (Mostly from dislocation and chronic subluxation (the hip keeps popping out of place)).

-- Because of these hip problems happened infrequently or were reported infrequently, not much literature was given to solutions
+- Because these hip problems happened infrequently or were reported infrequently, not much literature was given on solutions

-- One solution was come up with a surgery to fix the surgery.
+- One solution was to come up with a surgery to fix the surgery.

 - These surgeries were designed to save the hip from hip replacement, but, to do so, the surgeries needed to halt or significantly slow the progression of osteoarthritis.
 As research points out, surgery many times will not achieve this goal.